 This means companies can reduce the amount of downtime.
 With most companies reporting an average of $100,000 lost per hour of downtime, the gains from online training can pile up!

 Several studies have documented the effectiveness of training videos and the benefits they have over traditional training.
 By offering a training format that appeals to different learning styles it’s important to consider how online safety training might improve procedures in the workplace.

-According to OSHA, there are an average of 3 workplace incidents per 100 employees.
-If the added effectiveness of online training helps to prevent just one worker injury, this can save a company an average of $38,000 in wages, productivity loss, and medical expenses.
+According to OSHA, there are was an average of 3 workplace incidents per 100 employees in 2017.
+If we can assume more effective training could prevent just one worker injury, this can save your company an average of $38,000 in wages, productivity loss, and medical expenses.

 Unsure how effective training videos can be?
 Take a second to preview some examples to get an idea if they're a good fit for your organization.